McQueen’s Original Bullitt Mustang Sells For Mega Money At Mecum

-A starter chirps repeatedly and a 390-cube Ford engine rumbles to life, ready to propel a patina’d pony for a drive.
+A starter chirps repeatedly and a 390 ci Ford engine rumbles to life, ready to propel a patina’d pony for a drive.
 This one would be short.
-It would not be a 10-minute romp through the streets of San Francisco or a commute to a school in New Jersey.
+It would not be a ten minute romp through the streets of San Francisco or a commute to a school in New Jersey.
 This drive, however, would be yet another trot into the history books.
 This drive would cross the block at the Mecum Auction in Kissimmee, Florida.
 And this is no ordinary Mustang.
 This is the original Hero Car driven by the King of Cool himself, Steve McQueen, in the movie Bullitt.

 It annihilated the record, and obviously as far as Mustangs go, this is it.
 There won’t be another one that comes across and goes higher. — Sean Kiernan, seller of the original Bullitt movie car